-- Level 1 The first level of this option is dry air purge only.
+Level 1 - The first level of operation is dry air purge only.
 The purge only option consists of an air dryer which dries a small volume of air and discharges the dry air within the chamber work space.
 This helps reduce condensation on surfaces within the chamber by drying the air.
 When this event is turned on with the purge only option, the air dryer will run continuously until the event is turned off.
+Note that the chamber event must also be on in order for purge to operate.

-If the chamber is also equipped with the humidity option and the humidity system is enabled, the purge system will be disabled automatically by the EZT-560i.
-The humidity system can not control the humidity level within the chamber if the purge system is continuously trying to dry out the chamber. - Level 2 The second level of this option includes the frozen coil (low RH) option.
-This option allows the chamber to reach a -29°C (-20♥) dewpoint.
-This relates to lower relative humidity capabilities.
-When the low RH option is installed and the humidity system is enabled, the dry air purge system is automatically operated in conjunction with the frozen coil by the EZT-560i controller based on the air temperature and humidity setpoints.
+If the chamber is also equipped with the humidity option and the humidity system is enabled, the purge system will be disabled automatically by the EZT-570i.
+The humidity system can not control the humidity level within the chamber if the purge system is continuously trying to dry out the chamber.
+However, if the humidity setpoint is below the minimum achievable humidity (low dewpoint limit), the EZT-570i will turn on the dry air purge back on in order to achieve the lowest possible humidity level.

+Level 2 - The second level of this option includes the frozen coil (low RH) option.
+This option allows the chamber to reach a -29°C (-20°F) dewpoint.
+This relates to lower relative humidity capabilities at a given air temperature.
+When the low RH option is installed and the humidity system is enabled, the dry air purge system is automatically operated in conjunction with the frozen coil by the EZT-570i controller based on the air temperature and humidity setpoints.
 When required to obtain low humidity levels, the frozen coil and dry air purge systems will start in order to achieve the target setpoint.
 When no longer required, they will automatically turn off.

-This option also provides the benefit of being able to manually use the dry air purge system by turning the purge event on and off.
+This level of operation also provides the benefit of being able to manually use the dry air purge system by turning the purge event on and off.
 However, in the case where the low RH option is installed, the humidity system must be disabled for the dry air purge to function manually.